 What is Mean Time Between Failures (MTBF)?

 Mean time between failures (MTBF) is the average time passed between a repairable failure of a hardware and the next time it occurs.
-MTBF gauges availability and reliability so the higher the number of MTBF, the more reliable the system.
+MTBF gauges availability and reliability, so the higher the number of MTBF, the more reliable the system.

-MTBF is a metric that aims to help customers make informed decisions about when to upgrade a system or put a hardware into maintenance.
+MTBF is a metric that aims to help customers make informed decisions about when to upgrade a system or put hardware into maintenance.
 If, after a preventive maintenance phase, the MTBF has improved, this suggests an improvement in the reliability of the hardware.
 The rise in MTBF also demonstrates the efficiency of the maintenance processes.

 How do you calculate MTBF?